View

 Controller

-2. In a multi-application, use the corresponding view file under app/applicationName/view/.
+2. If it does not start with / and is not a multi-application, use the corresponding view file in app/view/.

 Closure Function

-Since the closure function $request->app is empty and does not belong to any application, the closure function uses the view file under app/view/.
-For example, defining a route in config/route.php as follows:
+In closure functions, $request->app is null and does not belong to any application, so closure functions use view files under app/view/.
+For example, if a route is defined in config/route.php:

 return view('user', []);